-Couto, Graça & Associados, Ltd. Brief background of the firm and its work Couto, Graça & Associados (CGA) is a Mozambican law firm that develops activities with the purpose of providing high quality legal services to its clients.
-CGA has a strong reputation in Corporate, Concessions, PPs, Dispute Resolution, Labour and Investment, as well as leading practices in Banking, Real Estate and Tax.
+Name of the firm Couto, Graça & Associados, Ltd Brief background of the firm and its work Couto, Graça & Associados (CGA) is a Mozambican law firm that develops activities with the purpose of providing high quality legal services to its clients.
+CGA has a strong reputation in Corporate, Concessions, PPs, Dispute Resolution, Labour and In-vestment, as well as leading practices in Banking, Real Estate and Tax.
 The firm is also acknowledged as a prominent advisor in a number of industry sectors, including the energy and natural resources and infrastructure sectors.
 CGA specialises in Contracts, Concessions, Project Finance, Banking, Finance, Equity Market and Insurance, Corporate, Labour, Arbitration, Conciliation, Mediation, Public Law, Legislative Research and Drafting Law, Land and Environment, Judicial Litigation, and Intellectual Property.
-CGA is a member of the LEX Africa alliance, a unique legal service group with a wide network of relationships between leading law firms on the African continent; of the AERIAL network, which aims to share information, expertise and resources on African aviation law; of IsFin, the world's leading Islamic Finance Lawyers; and a member of the International Bar Association.
-Mozar nbiq Lawyers who worked on this questionnaire Telmo Ferreira, Daisy Nogueira and Jhoice Tivane.
-CGA
+CGA is a member of CMS, an international network with 79 offices in more than 40 countries and over 5,000 lawyers worldwide.
+Lawyers who worked on this questionnaire Telmo Ferreira, Daisy Nogueira and Jhoice Tivane